 If you're heading into the High Atlas Mountains, remember it can get quite cool in the evenings (even in spring and autumn).
 Packing a light fleece or jacket suitable for temperatures of around 10°C is a good idea.

-Part of Intrepid’s travel ethos involves respecting local cultures and sensibilities.
+Part of our travel ethos involves respecting local cultures and sensibilities.
 That way you get the most out of your interactions with local people and environments.

 While female travellers aren't expected to dress as conservatively as local women, it’s still a good idea to pack clothing options that will allow you to cover up.